yujunz/gitlab.com-runbooks/howto/lead-away.md

 # When the lead is away

-Sometimes the lead of the production team may not be available to do its job.
+Sometimes the lead of the production team may not be available to do their job.

 When this happens, someone else from the team should take the position and behave as such to allow the rest of the team to work effectively.